 S.O.U.L Sisters empowers new leaders that have “lived and breathed” the inequalities of our justice, educational, and economic systems.
-As we move towards the alleviation of violence and poverty, it is crucial that we develop female community leaders who have the social awareness to change how vulnerable communities interact with systems.
-When provided with opportunities and support, these women will help lead community transformation.
+We recognize that poverty is a significant risk factor for our youth to becoming systems involved.
+Currently, 100% of our participants are at low to moderate income with 76% being at or below the poverty line.
+As we move towards the alleviation of violence and poverty, it is crucial that we develop young Black, Brown, and Indigenous women, girls, femmes, and gender non-conforming community leaders who have the social awareness to change how vulnerable communities interact with systems.
+When provided with opportunities and support, these young leaders will help lead community transformation.
 First, they must be afforded the right to heal.

 Our model provides girls most impacted by oppression with a deep investment in their long-term success.
 S.O.U.L Sisters is built on four pillars: personal healing, leadership development, social justice education, and the arts.